 Sometimes, no matter how hard we try, we still struggle with problems.
 Even the best advice of family and friends is not enough to sooth the inner aches and pains of our life or conflicts we might have with others.
 If you are ready to explore new ways to solve old problems or find healing in your life, contact me today.

 At heart, I focus on attachment, attunement, and emotional safety within each session.
 I believe that there is a power in telling your story and we are all made for greatness.
 I enjoy using Narrative Therapy to explore influences of your own story, your family story, and culture to help to understand yourself a little better and find the values that help you move forward in life.
 With children, I enjoy entering into their world through play and helping them make sense of it all in a joyful and respectful manner.
-With families, I take a very holistic approach, trying to listen to everyone and open up communication and resolve sources of conflict.
-With couples, I take an Emotionally Focused Therapy (EFT) approach because it avoids shame and blame, and really gets to the heart of couples’ struggles.

 One thing I have noticed over the years as a counselor is the large amount of self-criticism coming from a younger generation (millenial and below) that is constant.
 These same people are incredibly kind, generous, and unjudgemental of others, but when it comes to themselves not only are they the harshest critics but their own …

 How to Spot a “Helpless Babe” and Not Lose Yourself in the Process

 I have worked with a lot of highly competent, good, sweet, intelligent, and generous women who are all very unhappy because of one thing – they currently or in the past have had their efforts and good qualities wasted on a “helpless babe.”
 “What Is a Helpless Babe?”
 I coined the term “helpless babe” when …